JupiterOne/sdk/docs/integrations/development.md

 ### Authentication

-For commands that require interaction with JupiterOne's API, the CLI will provide ways of inputing credentials.
-To support that, all commands that interact with an API will accept an `--api-key` option.
+For commands that require interaction with JupiterOne's API, the CLI requires credentials.

-For convenience when developing locally, we will also look for a `JUPITERONE_API_KEY` environment variable for an API key to use.
+- `JUPITERONE_API_KEY` or `--api-key`: JupiterOne API key for authentication.
+  This API key may be a user API key with "Admin" permission to the Integrations application or an integration API key.
+- `JUPITERONE_ACCOUNT` or `--account`: The UUID of the JupiterOne account to target.

 ### Supported commands

-Initially, the CLI will support a limited interface consisting of only three
-commands: `collect`, `sync`, and `run`.

 #### Command `j1-integration collect`